By Ciara Rouege

 She legit, girl!
 She cute, too.

 First thought walking in: Please, ladies!
-When are we going to stop treating our boyfriends like girlfriends and bring them to girls not out?
+When are we going to stop treating our boyfriends like girlfriends and stop bring them to girls night out?

 Second thought: Girl, Trap Yoga Bae is funny!